dojo/dojo.io/site/source/tutorials/vdom_abstractions.md

 This module, named for what would be the single-letter shorthand function name for "Dojo 2" contains two single-letter functions each named for their purpose:

-- `v`: is used to create an abstract version of a DOM node
+- `v`: used to create an abstract version of a DOM node
-- `w`: is used to create an abstract version of a widget
+- `w`: used to create an abstract version of a widget

 ## Common variables

 A node can be thought of as an object of a certain type, customized through properties, dispatching events through callbacks, with zero or more children.
 Condensing this down into a function where each argument can be isolated gives us a type, a set of properties, and a list of children.

-Because Dojo 2 is built on TypeScript, splitting arguments into these parts allows static type enforcement that can be based on the type of node being created.
+Because Dojo 2 is [built on TypeScript](https://github.com/dojo/dojo.io/blob/master/site/source/tutorials/TypeScript_and_Dojo_2.md), splitting arguments into these parts allows static type enforcement that can be based on the type of node being created.
 It also helps explain why `v` and `w` are separate functions, as each function enforces a different set of constraints on its arguments.

 ## `v` for vDOM